Zika Virus, Mosquitoes, and Microcephaly: A Worrying Infection

 After a virion entered a skin cell, it took control of the cell and "forced" it to make new virions.
 Once the viral replication had finished, autophagy occurred.
 This is the process in which a cell destroys some of its contents.
 Autophagy was followed by the cell breaking up in a process known as apoptosis (self destruction) and by the spreading of virions to new cells.

-The information discovered in the experiment is interesting, but there is still much that we don't understand about the Zika virus.
-Little attention has been paid to the virus until recently because the disease that it causes is so mild and because in the past the disease wasn't widespread.
-Now that the virus has been linked to microcephaly and is spreading fast, researchers are scrambling to learn more about it.
+The information discovered in the experiment may be significant, but there is still much that we don't understand about the Zika virus.
+Little attention was paid to the virus until quite recently because the disease that it causes is so mild and because in the past the disease wasn't widespread.
+Now that the virus has been linked to microcephaly, researchers are trying to learn more about it.
 If we understand its biology, we may be able to fight it.